 Crews Law Firm, PC has represented many people with disabilities in situations involving their current or former employers.
 We have fought for the rights of persons with disabilities to be treated fairly, to be given reasonable accommodations so that they can perform their jobs, and to not be discriminated or retaliated against because they have a disability, because they have asked for reasonable accommodations, or have opposed disability discrimination.
 If you believe your employer is discriminating or treating you unfairly because you have a disability or your employer believes you have a disability, Crews Law Firm may be able to help.

-Examples of Disability Discrimination Cases Hled By Crews Law Firm include:
+Examples of Disability Discrimination Cases Handled By Crews Law Firm include:

 - A major Texas university hired a Deaf person as a professor, but then terminated his employment approximately 9 months later claiming he was not performing satisfactorily.
-The university had not told given any prior disciplinary actions or warnings that the Deaf employee’s performance was not meeting expectations, and in fact, his performance was better than or comparable to other professors with no disabilities.
-Crews Law Firm fought on behalf of our Client for approximately four years, ultimately winning a jury verdict of over $500,000 in damages for the Client.
+The university had not given any prior disciplinary actions or warnings that the Deaf employee’s performance was not meeting expectations, and in fact, his performance was better than or comparable to other professors with no disabilities.
+Crews Law Firm fought on behalf of our Client for approximately four years to show that our Client had been discriminated against because he was Deaf, ultimately winning a substantial jury verdict.

 - A mid-level manager had medical problems relating to chronic back pain and was warned about taking time off for his medical issues.
 A short time later the employee was diagnosed with cancer and took approximately a month off for treatment.
 The employer terminated the employee claiming the employee abandoned their job and did not properly comply with leave requirements.
 We fought on behalf of our client and recovered fair compensation for disability discrimination and failure to make reasonable accommodations.